 I am happy to share the ninth calendar featuring my paintings, published in Japan by Itoya.
 The calendars are available worldwide and are shipped from Japan!

-Featuring a dozen paintings as a wall or desktop calendar, the wall calendar is printed on sturdy, heavy-stock paper, measuring 23½ inches x 16½ inches.
+Featuring a dozen paintings as a wall or desk calendar, the wall calendar is printed on sturdy, heavy-stock paper, measuring 23½ inches x 16½ inches.
 The desktop calendar is 6¼ inches x 5¾ inches.
 The calendars are printed for the Japanese market and feature Japan’s national holidays.
 I am thrilled that they are now shipping the calendars around the world.

 2025 Itoya Calendar / Christopher Stott